jsayri/MITx_6d86x_course/README.md

-# MITx 6.86x course, projects & letures code repository
+# MITx 6.86x course.
+Projects & lectures code repository
-Online course of Machine Learning with Python, From Linear Models to Deep Learning, course by MIT with the EDX platform.
+Online course of Machine Learning with Python, From Linear Models to Deep Learning, by MIT with the EDX platform.
 Repository maintanied by [Jose](https://github.com/jsayri), [Ravi](https://github.com/vasurav) and [Sophia](https://github.com/sophiafakih)

 ## Global objective for this repository
 Over the next months some python's code and jupyter implementation will be developed.
-In order to track the evolution of the participants to this repository, a common folder tree directory was established.
-The general idea is to share your code and solutions while having a backup of the course development.
+In order to track the evolution of the participants to this repository, a common folder tree directory was proposed.
+The general idea is to share our codes and solutions while having a backup during the course development.

-## What to store & folders architecture.
+## What to store & folders architecture
 Is expected to store the __code solution__ or any implementation done during the assitance to the lectures.
 In order to have a common workframe we propose to follow this architecture:
 ```
 Main folder